TatoAndTatoOnly/monochrome-brackets/README.md

 # monochrome-brackets
 A very minimal monochrome theme for Brackets.
+Open the monochromeBrackets folder for the actual theme.